Why you should go to Cuba?

 this trip goes into the island's health care and education system – to Cubans who need and deserve it.

-All visitors must set aside 25.00 CUC for your Cuban airport departure tax
+All visitors must set aside the equivalent of 25.00 USD for the Cuban airport departure tax

 Please, visit our Travel Formalities